LOADING ...

 Bắt đầu làm bài nào

-This next song we're going to to a great American
+This next song we're going to dedicate to a American

 organization.
-I'd like to dedicate this to our boys
+Tonight I'd like to this to our boys

 in the FBI.

-Well, wait a minute.
+Well, a minute.
 It's hard to be an FBI man.
-I mean,
+I mean, first

 of all, being an FBI man, you to be over 40 years old.

-And the reason is that it at least 25 years with the
+And the reason is that it takes at 25 years with the

-organization to be that of a bastard.
-It's true.
+organization to be that much of a bastard. true.
 You just

-can't join, you know.
-It an atmosphere where your
+join, you know.
+It needs an atmosphere where your

 meaningful in today's complex society.